Art-Sells/Arells/Build-Notes.md

 - Email
 - Password
 - No Account?
 Sign Up
-- - (automatically connects to your prior wallet created during buy/import wallet creation initiation)
+- **Possibly a connect wallet wrapper** that automatically connects to your prior wallet with Address and Private Key pulled from backend.

 ### Sign Up
 - Email